 where the JALLC’s analysis expertise, access to NATO data, and independence make it the most suitable analysis entity to complete the work.

 The JALLC ensures timely delivery of high-quality evidence-based analysis products, by managing its analysis projects in accordance with the JALLC Project Approach, an adaption of the PRINCE2® (Projects In a Controlled Environment) project management best practices.

-Finalized Joint Analysis products are delivered to the originator of the Joint Analysis Requirement and related stakeholders and also published in the NATO Secret NATO Lessons Learned Portal and JALLC NATO Information Portal sites, and, as appropriate, on the NATO Unclassified NATO Lessons Learned Portal.
+Finalized Joint Analysis products are delivered to the originator of the Joint Analysis Requirement and related stakeholders and also published in the NATO Secret NATO Lessons Learned Portal and JALLC NATO Information Portal sites, and, as appropriate, on the non classified version of the NATO Lessons Learned Portal.
 Report factsheets can be found here.

 Short Term Analysis (STA) is the study of multiple sources of information/experience relating to a specific topic or activity in order to respond to priority Lessons Learned information needs.